liferay/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/11-upgrading-to-elasticsearch-73.markdown

     xpack.security.enabled: false
     ```

 4. Blacklist the bundled Liferay Connector to Elasticsearch 6.
-The [Installing Solr guide]()

 5. Install and configure the Liferay Connector to Elasticsearch 7.